mari-annam/estonian-ocr/README.md

 ### Evaluation
 - The calculate_metrics.py script expects a CSV file as an input.
 The file should contain the following  columns: ocr_text, ground_truth, prediction
 - The output file is also given in a CSV format, with the calculated metrics added to the input file

+### Running the sripts in a Slurm environment
+- You can find config.yaml and run_script.sh files in the root folder
+- In the run_script.sh file we have added a sample config for training and testing the FT-13k model.
+Change the python scripts and data file according to your needs